Frank Wilson (American football)

-Frank Wilson III (born November 5, 1973) is an American football coach.
-He is the associate head coach and running backs coach at Louisiana State University (LSU).
+Frank Wilson III (born November 5, 1973) is an American college football coach who is the interim head coach and running backs coach at Louisiana State University (LSU).
 Wilson served as the head football coach at the University of Texas at San Antonio (UTSA) from 2016 to 2019 and McNeese State University in Lake Charles, Louisiana from 2020 to 2021.